Medical devices post-market vigilance - statistics for 2016

 The Orthopaedic Subcommittee (OSC) of the ACSMD was established in 2013, superseding the Orthopaedic Expert Working Group.

 The OSC is a group of independent orthopaedic surgeons who provide expert advice to the ACSMD and the TGA on the safety, quality and performance of orthopaedic devices.
 In particular, the OSC provides advice in relation to orthopaedic implants that have been identified through the Australian Orthopaedic Association National Joint Replacement Registry (AOANJRR) as experiencing higher-than-expected revision rates.

-The subcommittee met three times in 2014.
+The subcommittee met twice in 2016.

 Medical Devices Safety Update

 Medical Devices Safety Update provides health professionals with practical information and advice on medical device safety.